sikkatech/spec/rfc/004-abci++.md

 Once a validator knows that consensus has failed to be achieved for a given block, it must run `RevertProposal(block.height, block.round)`, in order to signal to the application to revert any potentially mutative state changes it may have made.
 In Tendermint, this occurs when incrementing rounds.

+RFC: How do we handle the scenario where honest node A finalized on round x, and honest node B finalized on round x + 1? (e.g. when 2f precommits are publicly known, and a validator precommits themself but doesn't broadcast, but they increment rounds) Is this a real concern?
+The state root derived could change if everyone finalizes on round x+1, not round x, as the state machine can depend non-uniformly on timestamp.

 The application is expected to cache the block data for later execution.

 The `isValidator` flag is set according to whether the current node is a validator of a full node.
+This is intended to allow for beginning validator dependent computation that will be included later in vote extensions.
+(An example of this is threshold decryptions of ciphertexts)

 ### DeliverTx rename to FinalizeBlock